 Getting From Zagreb To Split By Car

-As an alternative, you can choose to go along the Old highway between Zagreb and Split, which was in place before the motorway was built.
+As an alternative, you can choose to go along the old highway between Zagreb and Split, which was in place before the motorway was built.
 This will take you longer because of speed restrictions, but it is a beautiful drive and is ideal if you have a bit more time and you’re not in a rush to arrive at your destination.

 Zagreb To Split Bus

-Buses are comfortable, and some have Wi-Fi onboard, with regular bathroom breaks along the way.
+Buses are comfortable, and some have Wi-Fi on board, with regular bathroom breaks along the way.
 You can quickly check out departure times and availability online.
 Prices vary according to the bus company you use, and whether you’re going for a return or single journey.

 Private Transfer From Zagreb To Split

-Perhaps you could go from Zagreb to Split via Plitvice Lakes?
-You can also be assured that your driver is experienced and knows the route very well, leaving you to kick back and relax.
-This is the best way to get from Zagreb to Split unless you hire a private helicopter then that would clearly be the BEST!
+Perhaps you could go from Zagreb to Split via Plitvice Lakes or Krka National Parks?
+You can also be assured that your driver is experienced and knows the route very well, allowing you to sit back and relax.
+This is the best way to get from Zagreb to Split, unless you hire a private helicopter.
+That would clearly be the BEST!
 Contact Octopus Transfers for your Split to Zagreb transfers.

 Zagreb To Split Train